 We are exposed to market risk related to changes in interest rates.
-As of June 30, 2014 and December 31, 2013, we had cash and cash equivalents of \$175.7 million and \$206.3 million, respectively, primarily invested in money market mutual funds consisting of U.S. government-backed securities.
-Our primary exposure to market risk is interest rate sensitivity, which is affected by changes in the general level of U.S. interest rates, particularly because our investments are in short-term securities.
+As of September 30, 2014 and December 31, 2013, we had cash, cash equivalents and marketable securities of \$263.8 million and \$206.3 million, respectively, primarily invested in U.S. Government agency securities, certificates of deposit and money market mutual funds invested in U.S. Treasuries or U.S. government agency securities.
+Our primary exposure to market risk is interest rate sensitivity, which is affected by changes in the general level of

+U.S. interest rates, particularly because our investments are in short-term securities.
 Our available for sale securities are subject to interest rate risk and will fall in value if market interest rates increase.
-Due to the short-term duration of our investment portfolio and the low risk profile of our investments, an immediate 100 basis point change in interest rates would not have a material effect on the fair market value of our portfolio.
+If market interest rates were to increase immediately and uniformly by 100 basis points, or one percentage point, from levels at September 30, 2014, the net fair value of our interest-sensitive marketable securities would have resulted in a hypothetical decline of \$1.4 million.